wlcreate/cats-galore/README.md

 <a name="getting-started"/>

 ## Getting started
-* Copy the repo URL and run `git clone` in your terminal. `cd` into the new directory and run these commands.
+* Fork this repo.
+Copy the new repo URL and run `git clone` in your terminal. `cd` into the new directory and run these commands.

 ```
-npm install -g json-server
+npm install
 json-server --watch db.json
 ```